Warren Beatty

-Early life
+Early life and education

-Henry Warren Beaty was born March 30, 1937, in Richmond, Virginia.
+Henry Warren Beaty was born on March 30, 1937, in Richmond, Virginia.
 His mother, Kathlyn Corinne (née MacLean), was a teacher from Nova Scotia.
 His father, Ira Owens Beaty, studied for a PhD in educational psychology and was a teacher and school administrator, in addition to working in real estate.
 His grandparents were also teachers.
 The family was Baptist.
 During Warren's childhood, Ira Beaty moved his family from Richmond to Norfolk and then to Arlington and Waverly, then back to Arlington, eventually taking a position at Arlington's Thomas Jefferson Junior High School in 1945.
-During the 1950s, the family resided in the Dominion Hills section of Arlington.
-Beatty's older sister is the actress, dancer and writer Shirley MacLaine.
-His uncle by marriage was Canadian politician A. A. MacLeod.
+During the 1950s the family resided in the Dominion Hills section of Arlington.
+Beatty's older sister is actress, dancer and writer Shirley MacLaine (who altered the phonetic spelling of her mother's maiden surname).
+His uncle by marriage was Canadian politician A.A.
+MacLeod.

 Beatty became interested in movies as a child, often accompanying his sister to theaters.
 One film that had an important early influence on him was The Philadelphia Story (1940), which he saw when it was re-released in the 1950s.
 He noticed a strong resemblance between its star, Katharine Hepburn, and his mother, in both appearance and personality, saying that they symbolized "perpetual integrity".
 Another film that influenced him was Love Affair (1939), starring one of his favorite actors, Charles Boyer.
-He found it "deeply moving," and recalled that "[t]his is a movie I always wanted to make."
-He remade Love Affair in 1994, starring alongside Annette Bening and Katharine Hepburn.
+He found it "deeply moving", and recalled that "[t]his is a movie I always wanted to make."
+He remade Love Affair in 1994, starring alongside his wife Annette Bening and Katharine Hepburn.

 Among his favorite TV shows in the 1950s was the Texaco Star Theatre, and he began to mimic one of its regular host comedians, Milton Berle.
 Beatty learned to do a "superb imitation of Berle and his routine", said a friend, and often used Berle-type humor at home.
 His sister's memories of her brother include seeing him reading books by Eugene O'Neill or singing along to Al Jolson records.
 In Rules Don't Apply (2016), Beatty plays Howard Hughes, who is shown talking about and singing Jolson songs while flying his plane.

 MacLaine noted — on what made her brother want to become a filmmaker, sometimes writing, producing, directing and starring in his films: "That's why he's more comfortable behind the camera ...
 He's in the total-control aspect.
 He has to have control over everything."
 Beatty doesn't deny that need; in speaking about his earliest parts, he said "When I acted in films I used to come with suggestions about the script, the lighting, the wardrobe, and people used to say 'Waddya want, to produce the picture as well?'
 And I used to say that I supposed I did."